All Episodes

 But Sean makes a good point.

-I guess I hope she sues the pants off of Boston University.
+And I hope she sues the pants off of Boston University.

-Oh no, for sure.
+Oh, no, for sure.

 This is merely, this is just an example.

-We're using this school as an example because it created this monstrous uh mind of AOC, which it literally I don't know.
+We're using this school as an example because it created this monstrous mind of AOC, which I don't know what class she attended in economics.

-But you listen, forget her.
+But listen, forget her.

-I tell you, there's a good point, too.
+I'll tell you, there's a good point, too.

-She's interrupting.
+Just interrupting.

-It's the magnetic.
+It's the magnitude.

 I'm engaged.